gvnn3/hci-28/README.md

 ### Alien visualization

-This sample project also includes a phaser game where the position of people in front of the CEID is visualized with alien sprites.
+This sample project also includes a phaser game where the position of people in front of the TV is visualized with alien sprites.
 Open the `vis.html` example in a browser.
 You should then see:

 <img src="docs/aliens.png" width="400"/>